 - In addition, muscle weakness may not be perceived if the weakness is balanced (eg weakness affects both legs).

-The same polio virus (3 strains) causes all categories of polio – “paralytic” polio is not caused by a “special” type of polio virus.
+All 3 of the poliovirus types can cause paralysis, depending on how the virus manifests in the body.
+Paralytic polio is not caused by a ‘special’ type of poliovirus.
 Some of the discussion about polio is confusing because the term “polio” is used when referring to only “paralytic polio” – the 40,000 paralytic polio cases represent only 1% of the actual polio numbers .

-The original epidemic population is now an ageing one, and an increasing number of these individuals (up to 400,000 people) are now living with a range of symptoms and chronic conditions which may be attributable to the original polio infection, as well as the challenges of living with the effects of ageing with disability [3,4].
+The original epidemic population is now an ageing one, and an increasing number of these individuals are now living with a range of symptoms and chronic conditions which may be attributable to the original polio infection, as well as the challenges of living with the effects of ageing with disability [3,4].

 Whilst global polio eradication efforts have been effective in stemming outbreaks, in Australia we are also now seeing younger people, particularly migrants from developing nations (or non-western nations), who contracted polio overseas.
 It may be anticipated that with an increasing global community, and ongoing immigration into Australia, in the years to come these people will likely present to health professionals with various chronic conditions related to their initial polio infection.